Heavy Equipment Depreciation: How Fast Does Your Iron Lose Value?

 For buyers, the best value is typically in the 5-7 year range.
 The steepest depreciation has already happened, but the machine still has plenty of productive life left.

-For sellers, the key is to avoid holding past the 8-10 year mark when depreciation flattens — you're not losing much value per year, but major component replacements (engine, hydraulic pump, undercarriage) start becoming necessary and can cost $20,000-$50,000+.
+For sellers, the key is to avoid holding past the 8-10 year mark when depreciation flattens.
+You're not losing much value per year, but major component replacements (engine, hydraulic pump, undercarriage) start becoming necessary and can cost $20,000-$50,000+.

-The ideal sell point for most equipment is 4-6 years — you've gotten good use out of it, it still shows well, and you're ahead of major component replacements.
+The ideal sell point for most equipment is 4-6 years: you've gotten good use out of it, it still shows well, and you're ahead of major component replacements.

 Want to know what your equipment is worth?